 The Ouachita National Recreation Trail (ONRT) straddles the spine of the low, rugged Ouachita Mountains in Arkansas and Oklahoma, roughly bisecting Ouachita National Forest from east to west.
 Along its 223-mile length, the trail winds through lush forests, past burbling streams, and across rocky crags.

-Despite its beauty and convenient location – the eastern terminus, at Pinnacle Mountain, is less than a half-hour drive from Little Rock – the ONRT remains a well-kept secret.
-Backpacker Magazine, a respected authority for serious hikers, ranked it the third-best U.S. long trail for solitude.
+Despite its beauty and convenient location – the eastern terminus at Pinnacle Mountain is less than a half-hour drive from Little Rock – the ONRT remains a well-kept secret.
+Backpacker Magazine ranked it the third-best U.S. long trail for solitude.

 - Fees and Permit Requirements: None.
-However, for safety, overnight hikers are encouraged to register (name and date) at any registration boxes they pass, typically at parking lot trailheads and major trail intersections.
+However, for safety, overnight hikers are encouraged to register at any registration boxes they pass, typically at parking lot trailheads and major trail intersections.

 - Best Segments: If you’re a capable hiker, you can probably hike the trail’s entire length, one way, in 15 days.
-For a scenic, representative segment, start at Pinnacle Mountain State Park and head west, ending at Blue Mountain Shelter (near mile marker 143).
-This stretch takes 10 to 12 days one way (car access near mile marker 147 on FR-1007, a two-lane rural road), or 20 to 24 days both ways.
+For a scenic, representative segment, start at Pinnacle Mountain State Park and head west, ending at Blue Mountain Shelter near mile marker 143.
+This stretch takes 10 to 12 days one way or 20 to 24 days both ways.
+One-way hikers can drive out near mile marker 147 on FR-1007, a two-lane rural road.

-- Best Time to Go: Summers can be brutal and dry (limiting water access) in this part of the country, so avoid hiking between June and September.
+- Best Time to Go: Summers can be brutal and dry in this part of the country, so avoid hiking between June and September.
 Mid- to late October offers the best combination of mild weather and beautiful foliage.

-- Pickup and Transportation Considerations: Cell service is usually reliable at Pinnacle Mountain, so you may be able to call a cab as you walk out of the woods there.
-You can also schedule a cab pickup in advance in this area.
-For more remote trailheads, schedule a dropoff and/or pickup with the Ouachita Trail Shuttle Service (based in the Talihena area, and cost varies depending on pickup location).
-Taxi service is less reliable in the western two-thirds of the trail.
+- Pickup and Transportation Considerations: Cell service is usually reliable at Pinnacle Mountain, so you may be able to call a cab or hail an Uber as you walk out of the woods there.
+You can also schedule a local cab pickup in advance in this area, which isn’t particularly well-served by Uber and Lyft, but taxi service is less reliable in the western two-thirds of the trail.

 3. Colorado Trail, Colorado

 The Colorado Trail traverses about 500 miles of Rocky Mountain wilderness between Denver and Durango.
-At an average elevation of 10,000 feet and with several truly remote stretches, this is a trail for serious hikers.
-And if you’re coming from a lower-elevation area, you should take some time to acclimate before getting on the trail.
-Spend a couple days in Denver (unless you live there already), then spend an active day at a moderate elevation (6,000 to 8,000 feet) before going higher and beginning your hike in earnest.
+At an average elevation of 10,300 feet and with several truly remote stretches, this is a trail for serious hikers.
+And if you’re coming from a lower-elevation area, you should take some time to acclimate before setting out.
+Spend a couple of days in Denver (unless you live there already), then spend an active day at a moderate elevation (6,000 to 8,000 feet) before going higher and beginning your hike in earnest.

 - Fees and Permit Requirements: There are no fees or formal permit requirements for hiking the Colorado Trail.
 However, if your hike takes you through one of the wilderness areas along the trail (such as Holy Cross Wilderness), you’re required to check in at the registration station.
 There’s no fee to do so.